 The key things to note when planning a winter trip to Leh Ladakh are mentioned below:

-1. It will be cold, read very cold, so go prepared well enough!!
+1. It will be cold, read very cold, so go prepared well enough!

-2. Carry good sleeping gears
+2. Carry good sleeping gear

 As not all hotels will be open, so you might be staying at homestays, especially at Nubra, Pangong Tso, and Tso Moriri.
 Best is to carry your sleeping bags if you find the quilts provided by the homestay uncomfortable or inadequate.

-3. Prepare your budget well, expect less discount from stays, taxis or food and carry enough cash
+3. Prepare your budget well, expect less discount from stays, taxis, or food, and carry enough cash

 The majority of the restaurants will be closed, so you will have to eat food at the hotels or homestays only.